whispir/openapi/docs/Getting started/Authentication.md

 ## Authorization header

-The Whispir API uses [HTTP Basic Authentication ](https://en.wikipedia.org/wiki/Basic_access_authentication) in addition to your API key.
-HTTP Basic Auth requires an authentication header to be passed along with your API request.
+The Whispir API uses [HTTP Basic Authentication ](https://en.wikipedia.org/wiki/Basic_access_authentication) in addition to an API key.
+HTTP Basic Authentication requires an authentication header to be passed along with your API request.

 You can generate your authentication header here by filling in the form below: